bijaybartaula/The-Optional-Disappointment/revive.md

 We become curators of our own creative graveyards, tending to projects that should have been allowed to rest in peace.
 We mistake familiarity for expertise, and comfort for competence.

+> "The graveyard is full of indispensable men." —Charles de Gaulle, who probably would have added "and half-finished creative projects" if he'd lived in the age of Google Drive

 ## Breaking the Cycle (Or Learning to Love It)

 So how do we break free from this pattern?
 How do we stop ourselves from endlessly polishing the same rough diamonds?